 Establishing a Baseline

-Before attempting to kick-off the DMAIC process, a definite baseline needs to be established against which any future gains could be measured.
-The baseline could be something like A) how much a project is delayed as a percentage of its estimated total duration, or B) how many features had to be reworked due to unclear requirements.
+Before attempting to kick off the DMAIC process, a definite baseline must be established against which future gains could be measured.
+The baseline could be something like A) how much a project is delayed as a percentage of its estimated total duration or B) how many features had to be reworked due to unclear requirements.

 In the next five sections, we will discuss each stage of the DMAIC process.
-We will also compare and contrast between Six Sigma and The Toyota Way where applicable.
+We will also compare and contrast Six Sigma and The Toyota Way.

-Given also that this blog mainly concerns itself with software problems, we will also try to provide some useful examples from the industry.
+Since this blog is mainly concerned with software problems, we will also try to provide some useful examples from the industry.